usnistgov/mosaic/source/doc/MathematicaAddon.rst

 	In[1]= <<MosaicUtils`

 SQL_ queries require the exact column names when querying data from a table (see :ref:`database-page`).
 Column names in the *metadata* table, which stores the main results from the analaysis can be retrieved using the *PrintMDKeys* function as shown below.
-In this example, the column names returned correspond to an analysis performed using the *stepResponseAnalysis* algorithm.
+In this example, the column names returned correspond to an analysis performed using the *adept2State* algorithm.

 .. code-block:: mathematica